RobotCasserole1736/OffseasonTraining/Chapter_1/lesson5.1.md

 A "breakpoint" is a flag sent to the program to tell it to stop execution once code reaches the start of a certain line.
 "Setting" a breakpoint is the act of setting that flag on a particular line of code.

-To set a breakpoint in vsCode, simply click in the space to the left of the line numbers in a particualr file.
+To set a breakpoint in vsCode, simply click in the space to the left of the line numbers in a particular file.

 ![](doc/dbg_breakpoint_col.png)